 The dress, created by prolific designer Bob Mackie, is on permanent display at the Smithsonian.

 The show ends with a switch-up of one of the film's iconic lines that's too good to be spoiled here.
 Grab your popcorn and your best drapery and re-watch this sketch comedy classic with the whole family.

 Burnett was born in San Antonio, Texas, but moved to Hollywood with her grandmother as a young girl.
 After studying theatre and musical comedy, Burnett went on to perform in New York City, appearing on Broadway in 1959 in Once Upon a Mattress.

 Burnett made her television debut on The Garry Moore Show, for which she won an Emmy.
 A few years later, she launched The Carol Burnett Show, featuring co-stars Harvey Korman, Lyle Waggoner, Vicki Lawrence and Tim Conway.
 (Dick Van Dyke even appeared in a handful of episodes.)
-Several member's of the cast went on to star in Mama's Family, lead by Vicki Lawrence as Thelma Harper (or "Mama").
-The series was based off the popular series of sketches "The Family" from The Carol Burnett Show and the made-for-TV movie Eunice.
+Several members of the cast went on to star in Mama's Family, lead by Vicki Lawrence as Thelma Harper (or "Mama").
+The series was based on the popular series of sketches "The Family" from The Carol Burnett Show and the made-for-TV movie Eunice.

 In 2005, Burnett was awarded the Presidential Medal of Freedom for "enhancing the lives of millions of Americans and for her extraordinary contributions to American entertainment."

 If you want to re-watch the best of the best from The Carol Burnett Show, the DVD collection The Carol Burnett Show: Carol's Favorites is available for purchase here.